Madek/madek-webapp-node-modules/check-dependencies/README.md

 #### optionalScopeList

-The list of keys in `package.json` or `bower.json` where to look for *optional* package names & versions.
+The list of keys in `package.json` where to look for _optional_ package names & versions.
 An optional package is not required to be installed but if it's installed, it's supposed to match the specified version range.

 This list is also consulted when using `onlySpecified: true`.